AndreasFaust/react-raster/README.md

 - Automatic aligning of sibling boxes
 - Add margin to boxes

-Additionally it polyfills `Grid Layout` with `Flexbox`, if you need to support very old browsers for some reason.
+Additionally it polyfills `Grid Layout` using `Flexbox`, if you need to support very old browsers for some reason.
 With `react-raster` defining a grid and placing and stacking some boxes is as easy as never before.

 > Try it out and **star it** if you like it!

+---

 ## Install